 Will there be buses?

-During our first year (2014-2015), we did not have transportation services for families.
+Since our first year, in 2014-2015, we have not had transportation services for families.
 While we recognize that many families require transportation, we have not been able to contract out for bus services at this time.
 If we are unable to contract out for bussing, families would need to arrange for transportation to/from school.
-Several of our families do work together to ensure that their children have the opportunity to attend Dream Dine’.
+Several of our families do work together to ensure that their children have the opportunity to attend Dream Diné.

 What about meals?

-Dream Dine’ is fully committed to the holistic health and wellness of each child.
-We offer a healthy breakfast, lunch and afternoon snack program.
-We anticipate hiring a private caterer for the 2015-2016 school year to meet the nutritional needs of all of our children!
-Each family will be asked to fill out a Free and Reduced Price Lunch Application during registration which determines eligibility for price reductions for meals.
+Dream Diné is fully committed to the holistic health and wellness of each child.
+We offer a healthy breakfast and lunch program.
+We contract with Central Consolidated School District to meet the nutritional needs of all of our children.
+Each family will be asked to fill out a Free and Reduced-Price Lunch Application during registration which determines eligibility for price reductions for meals.

 How do I enroll my child?